-- In this case, chronic conditions include lung disease, cancer, kidney disease, heart attack/angina, stroke, asthma, high blood pressure, high blood cholesterol. diabetes, obesity, chronic pain, and/or diagnosed depression. - Quad Cities Area reflects a combination of Scott and Rock Island counties.
+- Asked of all respondents. - In this case, chronic conditions include asthma, diabetes, diagnosed depression, heart attack/angina, stroke, high blood pressure, high blood cholesterol, and/or obesity - · Quad Cities Area reflects a combination of Scott and Rock Island counties.
 Total Area is a combination of the three counties of Scott, Muscatine, and Rock Island.